Jeep Wrangler: Models

-YJ (1986)
+YJ (1987)

 Although introduced in 1986 (under the control of Renault), and by 1987 (the first model year) under the new ownership of Chrysler, the first-generation Wrangler had been developed by American Motors Corporation (AMC).
 It featured rectangular headlamps, differing from the round ones on its predecessors, the CJ Jeeps.
-Although continuing many essentials, such as an open body with only minor modifications, on a separate frame, with the same wheelbase, part-time 4WD with live rigid axles on leaf springs, both front and rear, just like the CJ-7 – the new 'Wrangler' was a new design with a wider track, slightly less ground clearance, more comfort as well as improved safety and handling.
+The new 'Wrangler' was a new design, and compared to the CJ-7, it had a wider track, slightly less ground clearance, and improved comfort, safety, and handling.
+It continued many features of the CJ-7, such as part-time 4WD, live rigid front and rear axles on leaf springs, and an open body on a separate frame.
+It maintained the same wheelbase.